 Yu, Ka Chun et al. (2007) Gaia Journeys: A Museum-Based Immersive Performance Exploration of Earth.
 Proceedings of the 5th International Symposium on Digital Earth, June 5-9, Berkeley, CA.

 Gaston, L. and Sanders, R. (2006) Drei Mehrkanal Codecs im Vergleich.
 Proceedings of the 24th Verband Deutscher Tonmeister conference.
 Leipzig, Germany.

-2014: Participant in University of Colorado Denver "Excellence in Leadership" program.
+2014: Nominated participant in University of Colorado Denver "Excellence in Leadership" program.

 2011: Fulbright Award for Research and Teaching at the University of York